Empathy Applicability Modeling for General Health Queries: Dataset Analyses

 \subsection{Run-order Drift Checks}

 Finally, we evaluate whether labeling behavior drifts over the annotation sequence (e.g., fatigue or order effects).
-We plot the rolling mean of pairwise differences in applicability rates (window size $=32$) across run index for each pair (H1--H2, H1--GPT, H2--GPT), and apply ADWIN change detection ($\delta=0.002$) to flag potential change points.
+We plot the rolling mean of pairwise differences in applicability rates (window size $=32$) across run index for each pair (H1--H2, H1--GPT, H2--GPT), and apply ADWIN (ADaptive WINdowing) change detection ($\delta=0.002$) to flag potential change points (Figure \ref{fig:drift-checks}).

-Across $N=1296$ items, ADWIN identifies only a small number of localized change points in each rolling-difference stream.
-For EA, ADWIN flags 3 points for H1--H2 (at indices 767, 1023, 1279), 2 for H1--GPT (223, 1151), and 3 for H2--GPT (191, 479, 959).
-For IA, ADWIN flags 3 points for H1--H2 (415, 639, 1279), 3 for H1--GPT (191, 863, 1151), and 4 for H2--GPT (223, 415, 607, 1087).
-Because these indices correspond to positions in the rolling stream, each detection reflects a local shift over the surrounding $\sim$32-item neighborhood rather than a single item.
+Across $N=1296$ items, ADWIN identifies only a small number of localized change points in each rolling-difference stream (2--4 per pair for both EA and IA).
+Each detection reflects a local shift over the surrounding $\sim$32-item neighborhood rather than a single item.
 Overall, the sparse detections and the absence of sustained shifts in the rolling trajectories suggest broadly stable annotation behavior over the run, with only occasional local fluctuations in pairwise disagreement.